cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 With BOOT one can:

-- `stake` (delegate tokens to a validator), being paid rewards in return (risk fee);
+- `hire a hero` (to stake or to delegate tokens to a validator), being paid rewards in return (risk fee);
-  - for each staked BOOT a HYDROGEN is produced (with a 1 to 1 ratio)
+  - for each staked BOOT a HYDROGEN is minted (with a 1 to 1 ratio)
 - transfer to somebody (if BOOT is in a liquid state)
 - pay for network transactions (pay for gas).
 Though now, many validators accept transactions for free.
 - vote for protocol change and public goods.

 With HYDROGEN one can:

-- `investmint` for a limited period of time to produce VOLT and AMPERE tokens
+- `investmint` H for a limited period of time to produce VOLT and AMPERE tokens
 - exchange back for delegated BOOT in order to transfer BOOT into a liquid state
 - transfer to someone (if in liquid state)